Calling RoundCalling RoundSchedule a walkthrough

 Is Calling Round a medical device?

-Who holds the clinical responsibility for clients?
+Who holds the care responsibility for clients?

 How does pricing work over time?